Casablanca: Rapid transit

 The Casablanca Tramway is the rapid transit tram system in Casablanca.
-As of 2019, the network consists of two lines covering 74 km, with 71 stops; further lines (T3 and T4) are under construction.
+As of 2024, the network consists of four lines covering 74 km, with 110 stops.

+Casablanca has also implemented a rapid bus transit system known as the Casablanca Busway, a high-level bus network serving the city.
+As of 2024, the network consists of two lines, BW1 and BW2.

 Since the 1970s, Casablanca had planned to build a metro system to offer some relief to the problems of traffic congestion and poor air quality.
 However, the city council voted to abandon the metro project in 2014 due to high costs, and decided to continue expanding the already operating tram system instead.

-Air

-Casablanca's main airport is Mohammed V International Airport, Morocco's busiest airport.
-Regular domestic flights serve Marrakech, Rabat, Agadir, Oujda, Tangier, Al Hoceima, and Laayoune, as well as other cities.

-Casablanca is well-served by international flights to Europe, especially French and Spanish airports, and has regular connections to North American, Middle Eastern and sub-Saharan African destinations.
-New York City, Montreal, Paris, Washington D.C., London and Dubai are important primary destinations.

-The older, smaller Casablanca-Anfa Airport to the west of the city, served certain destinations including Damascus and Tunis, and was largely closed to international civilian traffic in 2006.
-It was eventually demolished to make way for construction of the "Casablanca Finance City", the new heart of the city of Casablanca.
-Casablanca Tit Mellil Airport is located in the nearby community of Tit Mellil.

-Coach buses

 Compagnie de Transports au Maroc (CTM) offers private intercity coach buses on various lines run servicing most notable Moroccan towns, as well as a number of European cities.
 These run from the CTM Bus Station on Leo Africanus Street near the Central Market in downtown Casablanca.
 Supratours, an affiliate of ONCF, also offers coach bus service at a slightly lower cost, departing from a station on Wilad Zian Street.
 There is another bus station farther down on the same street called the Wilad Zian Bus Station; this station is the country's largest bus station, serving over 800 buses daily, catering more to Morocco's lower income population.

-Taxis

-Registered taxis in Casablanca are coloured red and known as petits taxis (small taxis), or coloured white and known as grands taxis (big taxis).
-As is standard Moroccan practice, petits taxis, typically small-four door Dacia Logan, Peugeot 207, or similar cars, provide metered cab service in the central metropolitan areas.
-Grands taxis, generally older Mercedes-Benz sedans, provide shared mini-bus like service within the city on predefined routes, or shared intercity service.
-Grands taxis may also be hired for private service by the hour or day.

-Trains

-Casablanca is served by three main railway stations run by the national rail service, the ONCF.